tomato2718/tomato2718/README.md

 A Python backend developer aiming to become a full-stack developer, currently learning kubernetes and some frontend techs.

 ### As a Gamer
-A hardcore gamer who loves games.
+A gamer loves hardcore games.

 Favorite games:
 - Tetris